Engee documentation

 Dates.format(d, "E dd u YYYY H:MM:SS", locale="ru" )

-In this demonstration, we have looked at the basic features of working with dates and time in Engee.
+In this demo, we have reviewed the main features of working with dates and times in Engee.

-These tools allow you to conveniently manage time data in analytics, accounting or formatting.
+These tools allow you to conveniently manage temporary data in analytics, accounting, or formatting.